 Ignition coil: problems, when to replace, repair costs

 An ignition coil is a part of the vehicle's ignition system.
-An ignition coil provides a high voltage in order to create a spark at the spark plug.
+It converts 12V battery power into high voltage in order to create a spark at a spark plug.
 The spark ignites the air/fuel mixture in the engine cylinders.

 Ignition coil problems

 Ignition coils are common to fail in many cars.
 Symptoms of a bad ignition coil include engine shaking, sputtering and lack of power (misfiring).
-The Check Engine light may flash repeatedly or stay on solid on the dash.
-In cars with a single ignition coil, a bad coil will cause the engine not to start.
+The Check Engine light will flash repeatedly or stay on solid on the dash.
+In cars with a single ignition coil or coil pack, a bad coil (or coil pack) will cause the engine not to start.

-Problems with ignition coils are more common in rainy weather or after water has gotten into the engine bay.
+Often, ignition coils fail after water has gotten into the engine bay.
 Ignition coils are more likely to fail if spark plugs haven't been replaced for a long time.
 This is because an old spark plug has a larger gap and higher resistance, which adds strain on the ignition coil.
 In some cars, driving with a failed ignition coil can damage a catalytic converter or even the engine computer (PCM).

 Ignition components safety precautions

 An ignition coil produces extremely high voltage that is dangerous for your health.
 Whenever working with ignition components, follow safety precaution found in the service manual for your car.
+We posted several links where you can get a subscription-based access to a factory service manual in this article.
 The first step when inspecting or replacing an ignition coil is to disconnect the negative battery cable.

 First, your mechanic will scan the engine computer for trouble codes.
 The trouble code may point out which cylinder misfired or even which coil has failed.
-For example, the code P0301 means that cylinder one misfires.
+For example, the code P0301 means that the cylinder number one misfires.
 The code P0351 reads Ignition Coil "A" Circuit Primary/Secondary Malfunction (cylinder 1).
 After that, an ignition coil must be inspected following the service manual procedure.
+We posted several links where you can get subscription-based access to a service manual at the bottom of this post.

 Ignition coil replacement